Crawl website to create visual sitemap

 It crawls the provided site and creates a structured visual sitemap based on the URL structure of the pages it finds.

-- Give your sitemap a name, and paste the URL to your website.
+- Paste the URL to your website.

 Please allow up to 5 minutes for a crawl to take place for a 250-page website.
 We are adhering to best practice crawling which means not crawling too fast which can overload smaller sites.